 States disagree on whether joyriding is a lesser-included offense of auto theft.
 Some states have decided that joyriding is a lesser-included offense of auto theft because a person who joyrides merely lacks the intent to permanently deprive the owner.
 Other states have decided that the intent to permanently deprive an owner and the intent to temporarily deprive an owner are separate intents and so the crimes are separate.
 In a state where joyriding is not a lesser-included offense of auto theft, a defendant could conceivably be convicted of both crimes.

 A common defense to the charge of joyriding is consent.
-If the owner of the car permitted the defendant’s use of the car, then there is no crime.
+If the owner of the car permitted the defendant’s use of the car, no crime was committed.
 Importantly, the fact that the owner has previously permitted the defendant to drive the car is not enough to establish consent.
 The relevant question, in a prosecution for the crime, is whether the owner consented to the defendant’s use of the car on that particular occasion.

-A person who takes a joyride and damages the vehicle or other property, or causes injury to people, may be responsible for restitution (paying for damage or medical costs caused by the crime).
+A person who takes a joyride and damages the vehicle or other property or causes injury to people might be responsible for restitution (paying for damage or medical costs caused by the crime).

 If you are charged with joyriding or auto theft, you should talk to a local criminal defense attorney about your case.
 An attorney can tell you what you can expect in court and the likely outcome of your case based on the law in your state, the facts of your case, and the assigned judge and prosecutor.
 A criminal conviction can have a lasting negative impact on your life and the best way to avoid a criminal conviction is to work with an experienced attorney.